Browser Out-of-Date

 FDIC Insurance for IOLTA Accounts

-Under Rule 1.15 of the Pennsylvania Rules of Professional Conduct, it is the responsibility of the lawyer to identify IOLTA accounts as IOLTA accounts, and also the responsibility of the lawyer to maintain complete records regarding the funds, including ownership thereof.
-The IOLTA designation is sufficient to disclose the existence of a fiduciary relationship.
+It is important to remember that under Rule 1.15 of the Pennsylvania Rules of Professional Conduct, it is the responsibility of the lawyer to identify IOLTA accounts as IOLTA accounts, and also the responsibility of the lawyer to maintain complete records regarding the funds, including ownership thereof.

 Additional information regarding the Federal Deposit Insurance Corporation and deposit insurance can be found at www.fdic.gov.